jadofils/Software-Testing-and-Quality-Assurance/Software_Testing_and_Quality_Assurance.md

-# Software Testing & Quality Assurance — Quality Review for "Swift Pay"
+# Quality Review for "Swift Pay"

 ---